Guides

 - Copy the "Secret key" (it starts with

-sk_live_orsk_test_). - Paste it into your TamaleBot dashboard → Settings → Integrations → Stripe field.
-You can also enter it during deployment on the deploy page.
+sk_live_orsk_test_). - Paste it into your TamaleBot dashboard → Settings → Integrations → Stripe field..

 sk_test_) first to try things out safely before switching to your live key.